anasfik/nostr/README.md

 #### Derive a public key from a private key directly:

+Or, if you already have a private key, you can derive the public key from it by calling the `derivePublicKey()` function, which will return a `String` that contains the derived public key directly.

 ```dart
 String publicKey = await Nostr.instance.keysService.derivePublicKey(privateKey);
 ```

 #### Sign and verify a message:

+To sign a message, you will need to call the `sign()` function, which will return a `String` that contains the signature of the message.

 ```dart
 String message = ...;